PhD Accounting Summer Camp 2022/2023

-*In light of the global coronavirus pandemic, we are regretfully postponing the PhD Accounting Summer Camp that was scheduled to take place at NYU this summer.
-The plan is to host the summer camp around the same dates next summer.
-Please check back here for updates, and we hope you will join us for the 2021 summer camp.
+*In light of the global coronavirus pandemic, we have regretfully had to postpone the PhD Accounting Summer Camp that was scheduled to take place at NYU summer 2020.
+The plan is to host the summer camp in summer 2023.
+Please check back here for updates, and we hope you will join us once we can safely host the event.

 - Models of Strategic Communication in Accounting: Voluntary Disclosure, Cheap Talk and Earnings Management Theory